 Why Move Your Captive Insurance Company to a Different Jurisdiction

-People often have an issue that causes them to consider moving their captive insurance company to a different jurisdiction, according to Bruce Wright, partner at Eversheds Sutherland (US) LLP.
+People often have an issue that causes them to consider moving their captive insurance company to a different jurisdiction, according to Bruce Wright, of counsel at Eversheds Sutherland (US) LLP.
 While, for instance, a company's management may decide that having the captive in a specific jurisdiction is perceived unfavorably, other reasons are more substantive.
 For example, an organization may decide to participate in the Terrorism Risk Insurance Program or cover employee benefits in its captive, requiring the business to weigh a number of jurisdictional factors.

 There are also a variety of tax-related reasons that may drive an organization to relocate its captive, including issues surrounding independent procurement taxes or direct placement taxes or the Base Erosion and Anti-Abuse Tax.